Credit and Evaluation

 Students who must earn academic credit as a condition of doing the internship—and who cannot get credit through an academic department or curriculum—should contact a counselor at University Career Services for possible credit in SPCL 493 before beginning the internship.
 The student must write a statement describing his or her learning objectives and a paper reflecting on the experience.
 SPCL 493 is a one-credit, Pass/Fail course that does not count toward any graduation requirements.

-A revised policy governing the use of distance-learning courses became effective July 1, 2014.
-The regulations apply to all new and continuing full-time and part-time degree-seeking students, and they refer to Carolina Courses Online (CCO), Summer School, and other for-credit UNC–Chapel Hill courses offered completely via similar modalities.
+The policy governing the use of distance-learning courses applies to all new and continuing full-time and part-time degree-seeking students, and they refer to Carolina Courses Online (CCO), Summer School, and other for-credit UNC–Chapel Hill courses offered completely via similar modalities.
 The regulations do not apply to coursework taken prior to matriculation as degree-seeking students.

 The following policies apply to distance-learning courses: